home-assistant/home-assistant.io/source/_components/media_player.lgtv.markdown

 ha_release: 0.20
 ----------------

-The `lgtv` platform allows you to control a LG Smart TV running NetCast 3.0 (LG Smart TV models released in 2012) and NetCast 4.0 (LG Smart TV models released in 2013).
+The `lg_netcast` platform allows you to control a LG Smart TV running NetCast 3.0 (LG Smart TV models released in 2012) and NetCast 4.0 (LG Smart TV models released in 2013).
 For the new LG WebOS TV's use the [webostv](/components/mediaplayer.webostv) platform.